Sherman Driver's Hoods and Hatches

-"Early" hoods with Direct Vision blocks (DV)
+"Early" Driver's Hoods with Direct Vision (DV)

 redesigned drivers' hoods could enter production, and several thousand